More flexible search results function

-When searching for a track with magnifier via text input, Djay only returns results if the entered words are matching 100% with the actual track name.
+When searching for a track with :magnifying_glass_tilted_right: magnifier via text input, Djay only returns results if the entered words are matching 100% with the actual track name.
 There is no tolerance, which makes searching for tracks sometimes unnecessary cumbersome.

 Examples: If you look for “Y.M.C.A.”, entering “ymca” does not deliver results unless you do not enter the dots.